BSidesPDX/bsidespdx.org/events/2023/speakers.md

 <a name="Bryan Hance"></a>
 ## <b>Bastardo Grande: Hunting the biggest black market bike fence in the world</b>
 ### Bryan Hance (@bikeindex on Twitter)
 Since 2020, I have (as BikeIndex.org) been chasing and hunting the single largest black market bike fence in modern history.
-I spoke about this in 2022, but was only able to partially share that story because federal prosecutors were slowly working through the case.
+I spoke about this in 2022, but was only able to partially share that story because prosecutors were working through the case.
-Since then there have been significant developments, including four prosecutions, and I am now able to divulge the whole story to BSIDES.
-I'll speak about this investigation and the larger problem in general it points to, and the new directions it has taken our OSINT work re: chasing similar bad guys.
+Since then there have been significant developments and I am now able to divulge the whole story to BSIDES.
-The talk will be audience engaging, with live back-and-forth and audience 'spot-the-OSINT-FAIL-here' type participation as we walk through the major breakthroughs that took this project from 'hey, that's interesting' to multiple names going down into a federal indictment.
+I’ll speak about this investigation and the larger problem in general it points to, and the new directions it has taken our OSINT work re: chasing similar bad guys.
+The talk will be audience engaging, with live back-and-forth and audience ‘spot-the-OSINT-FAIL-here’ type participation as we walk through the major breakthroughs that took this project from ‘hey, that’s interesting’ to an investigation.
+There will also be a general call to action re:
-There will also be a general call to action re: "hey, anybody can do this work, here's how to get started in OSINT investigations" using my experience with this investigation as the general lens.
+“hey, anybody can do this work, here’s how to get started in OSINT investigations” using my experience with this investigation as the general lens."

 Bryan Hance helped co-found BikeIndex.org because he had way too many bikes stolen - and he realized chasing and recovering stolen bikes was really fun.
 He works in cyber security and applies OSINT methods and processes to chasing bike thieves.